mwickert/scikit-dsp-comm/README.md

 3. `synchronization.py` which contains phase-locked loop simulation functions and functions for carrier and phase synchronization of digital communications waveforms.

-4. `fec_conv.py` for the generation rate one-half convolutional codes and soft decision Viterbi algorithm decoding, including trellis and trellis-traceback display functions.
+4. `fec_conv.py` for the generation rate one-half and one-third convolutional codes and soft decision Viterbi algorithm decoding, including soft and hard decisions, trellis and trellis-traceback display functions, and puncturing.

 5. `fir_design_helper.py` which for easy design of lowpass, highpass, bandpass, and bandstop filters using the Kaiser window and equal-ripple designs, also includes a list plotting function for easily comparing magnitude, phase, and group delay frequency responses.